Fishrock123/proposal-const-function-arguments/README.md

 # Proposal

-When declaring a function or an arrow function, adding `const` before the argument declaration makes the argument reference immutable, in the same manner as if the argument was a variable declared by the `const` variable declaration keyword.
+When declaring a function or an arrow function, adding `const` before an argument declaration makes the argument reference immutable, in the same manner as if the argument was a variable declared by the `const` variable declaration keyword.
 Just like `const` variables, the immutability is only by reference for objects, and does not extend deeply.

 ```
 function (const a) {